 From the 1983 film Flashdance, character Alex played by Jennifer Beals is said to have an SSN of 174-63-1503.
 This was pretty poor planning by the writers of the time, though in 1983 they probably could not have known the full ramifications of how the SSN numbers would be used in the future.
 At the time, 174 assigned to Pennsylvania was not on a reserved list, so this was pretty clearly a random number the writers wrote in.
-They were pretty lucky that the sequential assignment never used this number and now the number is part of the random pool - so it is technically possible to still have this number assigned to an American in the future. from catiebug on reddit:
+They were pretty lucky that the sequential assignment never used this number and now the number is part of the random pool - so it is technically possible to still have this number assigned to an American in the future.

 The three digit area number of 173 is real and it's in Pennsylvania.
 The two digit group number was issued in a systematic but slightly bizarre order that is intended to make it difficult to immediately guess based on someone's birthdate.
 You can go to the SSN wiki article to see the details, but basically, Pennsylvania never even came close to issuing group number 63.
 And they won't now, because regional and serial assignment has gone away and everything is issued randomly.